yuh-zha/AlignScore/README.md

 # AlignScore
-This is the repository for AlignScore, a metric for factual consistency evaluation.
+This is the repository for AlignScore, a metric for automatic factual consistency evaluation.
 The metric is introduced in

 [AlignScore: Evaluating Factual Consistency with a Unified Alignment Function](https://arxiv.org/abs/2305.16739)